xcore/sc_usb/doc/ecm_example.rst

 * MDNS for domain name matching (for windows some version of zeroconf will need to be supported)

 * DHCP server.
-This is to be done, the present example uses link-local addressing, but this is slow and takes 5-10 seconds to take hold.
+THis is the default option, link-local is provided as a fall-back.

 * WWW server.
 For serving contents.
 It just needs to support the GET message.